 Radioactive emissions are monitored at the HFBR, BLIP, and TPL.
 The samplers in the exhaust stack for BLIP and the TPL exhaust duct are equipped with glass-fiber filters that capture samples of airborne particulate matter generated at these facilities (see Figure 4-1 for locations).
 The filters are collected and analyzed weekly for gross alpha and beta activity.
-Particulate filter analytical results for gross alpha and beta activity in 2018 are reported in Table 4-2.
-The average gross alpha and beta airborne activity levels for samples collected from the BLIP exhaust stack were 0.0005 and 0.0077 pCi/m, respectively.
-Annual average gross alpha and beta airborne activity levels for samples collected from the TPL were 0.0008 and 0.0114 pCi/m, respectively.
+Particulate filter analytical results for gross alpha and beta activity in 2019 are reported in Table 4-2.
+The average gross alpha and beta airborne activity levels for samples collected from the BLIP exhaust stack were 0.0004 and 0.0073 pCi/m3, respectively.
+Annual average gross alpha and beta airborne activity levels for samples collected from the TPL were 0.0007 and 0.0107 pCi/m3, respectively.